akshayexists/progbox/README.md

 ### Why C++?
 The previous Python implementation required maintaining multiple branching scripts and config dictionaries to swap between progression versions.
 Further, GIL meant i couldn't do my usual multithreading shenanigans simply.
 This C++ rewrite solves that by using a **Algorithm Registry Pattern**.
 Progression scripts are now self-contained C++ objects.

 Adding a new script requires zero changes to the core engine and all you have to do is register it.
-Best of all, It gives you a single, compact binary you can plug and play to your heart's content in any frontend/backend as long as you have a system that supports it.
-Currently only tested for Linux and WSL.
+Best of all, It gives you a single, compact binary you can plug and play to your heart's content in any frontend/backend as long as you have an operating system that supports it.
+Currently only tested for Linux and WSL (ubuntu 20 and above, we do need filesystem support!!).

 ---